vkostyanetsky/kostyanetsky.me/notes/build-on-github/index.md

+---
+title: Building The Blog on GitHub
+description: I've made a build-and-deploy pipeline for this site on each push to its repository!
+created: 2021-09-29 22:00:00
+tags:
+- blog
+- done
+---

 For the last year this site has been working on a simple platform: statics, GitHub and my domain.
 All the pages were pre-generated and placed in a GitHub's [repository](https://github.com/vkostyanetsky/kostyanetsky.me-static) with [GitHub Pages](https://pages.github.com/) enabled.

 I collected statics using a script.
 It was working with a list of text files, pedantically arranged in folders.
 The script rummaged through them and generated HTML files.
 Then I manually pushed them to the repository.